NololJedi/calculator/README.md

-Calculator on JavaScript.
+Calculator on JavaScript using Bootstrap and Jquery.
 You can also use keyboard - [0-9+=-/* c - clear all. d - delete last]